-Speech Pathology and Audiology
+Speech Pathology & Audiology Degrees

 The Speech Pathology & Audiology Program prepares students to diagnose, treat, and research communication disorders, and provide community service to individuals with communication disorders.

 Kent State University is an affiliate of the National Association of State Universities and Land Grant Colleges and the American Association of State Colleges and Universities.
 The university is accredited by The Higher Learning Commission and is a member of the North Central Association.
 The Speech Pathology & Audiology Program's strategic plan can be found here.

 All students receiving a graduate degree from our programs and who complete the necessary practicum are eligible for the Certificate of Clinical Competence in Speech-Language Pathology or Audiology from ASHA and qualify for Ohio licensure.
 Our faculty is distinguished by its numerous clinical and scientific publications, as well as by its current clinical and research involvement.

 Speech Pathology and Audiology offers a pre-professional Bachelor of Science degree.
-Initially, entering students are enrolled under a pre-major status.

 M.A. in Speech-Language Pathology